IvanBesti/IvanBesti/README.md

 - 👋 Hi, I’m @IvanBesti
-- 👀 I’m interested in Python
+- 👀 I’m interested in R
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on Python project
+- 💞️ I’m looking to collaborate on R project
 - 📫 How to reach me @crack3806@gmail.com

 <!---